 Looking for a Little More?

-If you know you are going to be in last-minute situation (either because life gets in the way or you are a back up to someone else), utilize this list for such an occasion!
+If you know you are going to be in last-minute situation (either because life gets in the way or you are a back-up to someone else), utilize this list for such an occasion!

-I suggest storing this list for a rainy day!
-If you subscribe to my Singing Time To-Go, a PDF booklet is included with your subscription!
-The booklet is also available to purchase in my shop:
+Store this list for a rainy day!
+If you subscribe to Singing Time To-Go, a PDF booklet is included with your subscription!
+Get more details for subscribing for Singing Time To-Go:

 Print the 18 page booklet as a 2-sided document.
 Then I suggest printing the associated printables on card stock (NOT as a 2-sided document) and laminating!

 With the booklet printed, place it in a 3-ring binder or have it bound at your local music store or favorite printer.
 Then store it in a bag along with several of the items listed above along with the mentioned printables.
 Items to add can include:

 - Dice (doubles)

 - Sticky notepad (word nerd)